docker/community/Community-Leaders/Resources/Sponsorship-Guidelines.md

-# Docker Meetup Sponsorship Guidelines
+# Docker Chapter Event Sponsorship Guidelines

 ## Why sponsor?

 [Access the Docker Sponsorship Guide Here!](https://events.docker.com/get-involved/sponsor-an-event/)

-Build brand awareness in your local community by sponsoring a Docker Meetup.
+Build brand awareness in your local community by sponsoring a Docker chapter event.
 Benefits of a sponsorship may include but aren't limited to:
-- Listing as a sponsor on the meetup.com page (left column)
+- Listing as a sponsor on the events.docker.com event page
-- Listing in the event details meetup page
+- Listing in the event details page
 - Recognition in pre- and/or post-event emails
 - Verbal thank you in opening or closing remarks
 - Digital promotion of event